BDWM Transport

 In May 2016 it was announced that the Limmattal light rail line, to be constructed in the densely populated Limmattal area to the west of Zürich, would be operated by BDWM.
 The line will connect Killwangen, Spreitenbach, Dietikon, Urdorf and Schlieren to Zürich-Altstetten railway station, with connection to the Bremgarten–Dietikon line at Dietikon and to Zürich tram route 2 at Farbhof.
-Construction is scheduled to start in late 2017, with a planned opening in 2022.
+Construction was scheduled to start in 2017.
+The line opened in 2022.